SandeshKhatiwada05/Data-Science-And-Machine-Learning-Course/README.md

 This course introduces the fundamental concepts and workflows of machine learning and data science using Python.
 It covers supervised and unsupervised algorithms, model evaluation, data preprocessing, dimensionality reduction, NLP, and more.
 Sessions are 3 hours each, totaling over 50 hours.
+Plus there are additional practice codes and revisions apart from the course.

 ---